bobbyiliev/introduction-to-bash-scripting/content/010-bash-conditionals.md

 fi
 ```

-You can use the above if statement with all of the conditional expressions from the previous secton!
+You can use the above if statement with all of the conditional expressions from the previous chapters:

 ```bash
 #!/bin/bash